 Multiple challenges face communities in accessing mental health.
-Existing resourcesand trainings often focus on crisis needs and immediate suicide risk.
+Existing resources and trainings often focus on crisis needs and immediate suicide risk.
 However, many people suffer from distress and moderate depression or anxiety, sometimes acutely and/or undiagnosed, that significantly impact their health and well-being.
 COMET fills that gap in resources for people in this "vulnerable space" and aims to prevent crisis.

 IT MATTTRs™ helps communities and primary care practices reduce suffering from opioid dependence and use disorder (OUD).This program helps communities change the conversation around opioids and treatment and trains and supports primary care and behavioral health practice teams so that effective, outpatient treatment is locally available.

 Developed by community members, OUD experts, and health researchers, IT MATTTRs™offers a host of evidence-based materials and resources to inform community members and increase access to local medication assisted treatment (MAT) for OUD in your community.

 Primary care practices can play a key role in reducing a huge nationwide treatment gap for OUD.
 Over 40 primary care practices have been trained in the IT MATTTRs™ Practice Team Training, which provides information, implementation support, and resources that primary care practices need to provide treatment for opioid dependence and OUD.
 This training, and our Train the Trainer Program, help practices be part of the local solution.